MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-classic.md

 Do any of the following to configure your scans as needed:

 - **Run the scanner in discovery mode only** to create reports that check to see what happens when your files are labeled.
-- **Run the scanner to discover files with sensitive information,** without configuring labels that apply automatic classification.
+- **Run the scanner to discover files with sensitive information**, without configuring labels that apply automatic classification.
 - **Run the scanner automatically** to apply labels as configured.
 - **Define a file types list** to specify specific files to scan or to exclude.